 ‘As long as the two of you are happy.’
 Katie stole a piece of pie from his plate.
 ‘Frenchie seemed kind of haughty, so I was worried she’d get mad and try to get back at you.’

 Harry glanced down at the willow ring.
 ‘Yes, I suspect she has.’

-‘You think she’s going to try and start something with someone to make you jealous?’
+‘You think she’s going to try and start something with someone else to make you jealous?’
 Katie whispered.

 A point of ice clenched beneath Harry’s ribs.
 ‘No. She’d never do that.
 She gave me this.’
 He waggled his right forefinger at her.
 ‘Told me to wear it where everyone would see it…’

 Harry finished his pie in slow, measured mouthfuls.
 ‘Did you like your present, then?
 If you’re back, you must’ve found it.’